A student's status with regard to discipline is regulated by the following definitions:

 This status indicates that a student has been through the judicial process due to the seriousness of his/her conduct and has been cautioned that further behavior of the same or similar type will be cause for further disciplinary action by the University.

 This status indicates that a student’s behavior has raised serious questions concerning the student’s status as a resident.
 The student will be given a stated period during which his/her conduct will establish whether s/he is to be returned to good standing by having met definite requirements in behavior or whether s/he is to be dismissed from university housing.

-This status indicates that the student's behavior has raised serious questions concerning the student's status as a member of the university community.
-The student will be given a stated period during which his/her conduct will establish whether he/she is to be returned to good standing by having met definite requirements in behavior or whether he/she is to be suspended or dismissed from the university.
-The sanction of disciplinary probation may be imposed on a student by the judicial process, the Dean of Students or his/her designee.
-The student may not represent the university or hold office during the period of probation.
-Other conditions typically include, but are not limited to:
+This status indicates that the student's behavior has raised serious questions concerning the student's status as a member of the University community.
+The student will be given a stated period during which his/her conduct will establish whether he/she is to be returned to good standing by having met definite requirements in behavior or whether he/she is to be suspended or dismissed from the University.

-- Exclusion from all or designated co-curricular activities, to include practicing with an intercollegiate athletic team.
+- Exclusion from all or designated co-curricular activities, to include practicing or participating with an intercollegiate athletic team.